 3. I plan on mailing a notecard to your son after each game highlighting what he did well whether it was showing good sportsmanship or making a good play.
 Please read it with him.
 Mothers smile, Dads are thinking I’m making their boy soft

 4. Before you stop at the Complaint Department you must ﬁrst stop by the Volunteer Department.
 Only then will you have the opportunity to say something.
 This isn’t strictly about winning games.
 It’s about making sure the boys have the best experience playing football and it will be better for them if we all participate together.
 Laser eye contact – A few more heads nod

-5. There are only two types of coaches: One rants and raves making the game so awful and stressful you never want to play it again.
-The other makes the game fun, teaches you something and you don’t want it to end.
+5. There are only two types of coaches: One rants and raves, making the game so awful and stressful you never want to play it again.
+The other makes the game fun, teaches you something, allows you to test yourself and you don’t want it to end.
 We have all experienced both types of coaching.
 Your boys are here to learn a little football, learn good sportsmanship, and have a lot of fun.
 Remember, they are 6 years old and I’m not sure how many of them can tie their own shoes.
 Let’s keep this in perspective.”
 Relaxed postures and a group laugh

-The boys were back, practice began, and every dad stepped up.
-A couple of moms, too.
+The boys were back, practice began, and every Dad stepped up.
+A couple of Moms, too.
 It was fantastic.
 Our record was 4-2 that season.
 We beat teams whose coaches had color-coded plays on clipboards and screamed out plays and instruction at confused little faces.
 A couple of coaches had hissy ﬁts on the sideline when something went wrong.
-All could clearly see those boys weren’t having any fun.
+All could clearly see the boys on those teams weren’t having any fun.

 “Hey, that coach for the Cowboys, Warhop.
 Is he any relation to you?” he asked.